Vietnamese iced coffee is a strong coffee that has been sweetened with condensed milk and chilled on ice.

 There are a couple ways that you can tweak this delicious coffee, and I mention a couple of ideas right below.

 If you find your coffees are coming out to be too sweet, then you can reduce the amount of condensed milk.
 The amount of coffee to sweetened condensed milk just comes down to preference.

 You can also make this coffee hot rather than cold.
 Heat the condensed milk slightly and stir in with the coffee.
 Allow to cool slightly and enjoy.

-If you’re more of a visual person like I am, then you should check out the video I have prepared above on how to make a Vietnamese iced coffee.
+If you’re more of a visual person like I am, then you should check out the video I have prepared below on how to make a Vietnamese iced coffee.
 It is well worth a watch if you prefer to learn by watching.